 The Philadelphia Unnamed Film Festival (PUFF) is gearing up for its fourth year in Philadelphia, PA.
 Last year's festival brought an eclectic mix of horror, science fiction, action, documentary and bizarre films to movie fans at the beautiful Proscenium Theater at The Drake Hotel in the heart of Philadelphia.
-This year we have teamed up with Father Evil and are moving to the trendy neighborhood of Fishtown at the Fishtown Theater.
+This year we are bringing our 4 day festival to the trendy neighborhood of Fishtown and the 2223 Theater.

 The festival is not only focused on only delivering an alternative film festival to the local movie fanatics of the city, but we also work to connect upstart filmmakers with distribution outlets by working with local independent film distributors.

 Festival Director Alex Gardner offers a long history of film festival and horror journalism experience, working with other film festivals in the past such as Another Hole in the Head, Buffalo Dreams and the Bay Area’s SiliCon.

 In addition to the annual festival, PUFF has also partnered with South Street Cinema to offer a weekly screening series, and give independent filmmakers an opportunity to showcase their films with its "PUFF Presents" series.

 PUFF's aim is to grow into a multi-media experience where people can enjoy our great city while experiencing the best in new cinema, and we'd be thrilled to have you be a part of the fun.
 We are looking for a variety of micro-, short- and feature-length films to fill out our 2019 program.